uswong/homebridge-bondbridge/README.md

      Note that the Fan Speed has intrinsic "On" function, as such the "Fan On" function is not required, only the "Fan Off" function need to be programmed.
 No harm done also if you do programme both "On/Off" functions.

 2. Add another **"Ceiling Fan"** device onto Bond Bridge RF Controller and programme the `Light On/Off` functions under "Light" and programme the `Light Dimmer` functions under "Fan" as "Fan Speed".
-My LOGIC RF remote control has 7-levels dimmer, so I programmed them as "Speed 1", "Speed 2", etc.  Name this device ending with " Light" (e.g. "Bed 4 Light").
+For example, the LOGIC RF remote control has 7-levels dimmer, you should programme them as "Speed 1", "Speed 2", etc.  Name this device ending with " Light" (e.g. "Bed 4 Light").

      ![image](https://user-images.githubusercontent.com/96530237/226813380-1a867f56-61a5-42b8-ad10-5deeb7ac44f5.png)